Documenting the American South Logo

 DocSouth Collections

-Documenting the American South (DocSouth) includes eleven thematic collections of primary sources for the study of southern history, literature, and culture.
+Documenting the American South (DocSouth) includes sixteen thematic collections of primary sources for the study of southern history, literature, and culture.
 These are arranged below in alphabetical order.
 Click on any collection to access an index of materials limited to that collection.
 To view an index of all materials in this digital library choose "Authors," "Titles," or "Subjects" from the navigation bar at the top of this page.
 Some materials are cross-referenced in multiple collections.

 African American women singers